 Your blog appearance?
 Well, that’s just how your blog looks in the mobile apps, Dashboard, and search results.

 You can also make these changes using a regular computer, if you prefer.
-Just click the gear icon at the top of the Dashboard to access your settings, then select your blog from the menu on the right.
+Just click the account icon at the top of the dashboard, choose "Settings," and select your blog from the menu on the right.
 You’ll see the Edit Appearance button at the top.
 Click it.

 You can check out any blog’s theme (including your own) by clicking on that blog in the dashboard, then clicking the username at the top of the panel that slides out.